-Weight: 19.8 oz per pair
+Weight: 19.8 oz. per pair

-Features: Adjustable Speedlock system, quick-dry air textured wick strap, collapsible length of 27 inches, comfortable Aergon soft rubber grip, thin and light, 6.5 HTS aluminum shaft
+Specific features: Adjustable Speedlock system, quick-dry air textured wick strap, collapsible length of 27 inches, comfortable Aergon soft rubber grip, thin and light, 6.5 HTS aluminum shaft

-Best Use: All around use, Winter hiking, long term use
+Best use: All around use, winter hiking, long term use

-Description: The 2015 edition of Men’s Leki Cristallo Trekking Poles features comfortable rubber grip for a nice feel and easy handle.
+Description: The 2015 edition of Leki Cristallo Trekking Poles features comfortable rubber grip for a nice feel and easy handle.
 For those looking to relieve pressure and balance on their knees; it is versatile, dependable and solid for the long term and heavy use.
 If you like to go backpacking in sizzling days of summer, you perspire profusely which could soak the pole handles in sweat.

 The air-textured strap provides a soft comfortable hold, without the sticky clammy feel of your palms and hands.
 This quick dry wick is a good feature even in harsh winter hike and backcountry skiing.